SimonStiil/rancher-info-agent/README.md

 | -healthEndpoint=\[string\] | custom health endpoint (/health) |

 # Download
-Docker image can be fetched from [dockerhub simonstiil/rancher-info-agent](https://hub.docker.com/repository/docker/simonstiil/rancher-info-agent)
+Docker image can be fetched from [github ghcr.io/simonstiil/rancher-info-agent](https://github.com/SimonStiil/rancher-info-agent/pkgs/container/rancher-info-agent)
 Can be build with go build .
 Will also be available as a release in releases in the future